-1. Connect the VGA cable to PJ302 (and PJ303 on the TFT model) on the VGA board.
+Connect the VGA cable to PJ302 and PJ303 (TFT model only) on the VGA board.
 Make sure the ferrite core is seated properly.

 NOTE: Make sure the PJ301 connector on the VGA board and PJ16 on the system board are not dirty, if these are dirty, clean them.
 If a connector is broken, replace the VGA board or system board with a new one.